Frequently

 How experienced is Dr. Nielson as an ETS surgeon?

-inch microsingle incision ETS technique.
-Few other surgeons
+his 1/12th inch single incision Micro ETS technique.

-have performed as many truely minimally invasive surgeries making
+Few other surgeons have performed as many truly minimally invasive

-Dr. Nielson perhaps the most experienced minimally invasive ETS
+surgeries making Dr. Nielson perhaps the most experienced minimally

 For special arrangements, please contact Dr.